Do I Need Planning Permission?

 You may need planning permission to change the use of your property from a shop to an office or from a house to bedsits although some changes of use fall under Permitted Development Rights, an external link is provided below.

-The Planning Portal also provides useful information and advice on running a business from home, external link is given below.
+The Planning Portal also provides useful information and advice on running a business from home, the external link is given below.

 Conservation Areas and Listed Buildings